-Use the checklist below to identify what components of SDOH you currently screen for, and identify the existing programs and services in the community that you work with to support patients with those needs.
+Use the checklist below to identify what components of SDOH you currently screen for and identify the existing programs and services in the community that you work with to refer patients with those needs.
 For each component, respond whether you do screen or have an interest in expanding screening.
 If you respond that you do or may want to screen for each component, please detail what services or programs in the community you have relationships with to refer patients (e.g., food banks, employment or housing services).

-Consider completing this checklist in collaboration with your partners, including local state and local health departments.
+Consider completing this checklist in collaboration with your partners, including local and state health departments.

-Social Determinants of Health Screening and Linkages Checklist
+Screening and Community Resource Referral Checklist

-Topic Yes - we screen for this.
-Is there a plan to expand screening in this area in the What services/programs in the community do you next year? with to support needs in this area?
+Торіс Yes - we screen for this.
+Is there a plan to expand screening in this area in the next year?
+What services/programs in the community do you work with to support needs in this area?

 Economic Stability

 Employment

 Utilities

-Child care
+Childcare

 Finances

 Food

 Other:

 Education Access and Quality

 English language comprehension

 Education status

 Other: